icarito/physics-with-xo/09_precision_accuracy_ADC.md

 In this case, a standard deviation of less than 2% is calculated for measured values, which is clearly an improvement from the proportional adjustment previously mentioned.

-### Precision associated with statistical dispersion of measurements:
+### Precision associated with statistical dispersion of measurements

 We shall determine what level of statistical dispersion exists when measuring the same resistance multiple times.
 For doing this, we solder to an audio cable (to be connected to the external microphone socket), a resistor of known resistance, that is within the measurement range of the XO1, and wait sufficient time for the set to reach ambient temperature.
 This must be done because resistance will depend on temperature and otherwise the risk is taken of assuming that a single resistance value is being measured when in reality it would be a value that is varying.